Chen-Abudi/Chen-Abudi/README.md

 <h2 align="left">ℹ️ About Me:</h2>
 <p align="left">
 I'm an ardent Software Engineer, with the Aloha spirit 🌺🤙🏽, infusing my work with a genuine commitment to shaping the digital realm day by day.
-Fueled by a fervor for coding, logic, artistic expression, and cutting-edge technology, I aspire to contribute to a superior global landscape through the enhancement of the digital domain.
+Fueled by a fervor for coding, logic, artistic expression, and cutting-edge technology, I aspire to contribute to a superior global landscape by enhancing the digital domain.

 In my spare time, I dive headfirst into the exciting worlds of 🎨 UI/UX design, 🤖 AI, and 3D modeling, while also relishing in 📚 language learning, 💃🏽 dance, 🎶 music, and a profound love for nature, particularly the awe-inspiring 🌊 ocean.
 The exhilarating blend continues with my passion for 🛹 skateboarding / 🏄🏽‍♀️ surfing, and a variety of sports, forming a vibrant mosaic that not only fuels my creativity but also ignites my adventurous spirit.